willyg302/clip.py/README.md

 Embeddable, composable [c]ommand [l]ine [i]nterface [p]arsing

+> **NOTE**: clip.py is currently being rebuilt from scratch.
+Please see the releases page for a stable release.

 ## Usage

 clip.py is just a `pip install git+https://github.com/willyg302/clip.py.git@master` away.
 After installing, you can safely do `from clip import *`.
 This imports the two classes `App` and `ClipExit`.